What is Match Day?

 The NRMP finalizes the ranking lists in mid-February and feeds them into a system called Registration, Ranking, and Results (R3).
 The R3 system is a secure software that uses an algorithm to match applicants with programs.
 The NRMP algorithm is a complex mathematical formula that was the basis for the 2012 Nobel Prize in Economic Sciences.

-The NRMP algorithm gives more weight to the applicant's preferences, but both parties must favorably rank each other for a "Couple's Match" to occur.
+The NRMP algorithm gives more weight to the applicant's preferences, but both parties must favorably rank each other for a match to occur.
 Additionally, residency programs must have positions remaining open for a match to take place.

 The algorithm works like this: